csamuelsm/csamuelsm/README.md

 ### Hi there 👋

+I'm a Computer Science student at UFCA (Universidade Federal do Cariri).
+I'm interested in many subjects from CS, with a particular inclination towards **Artificial Inteligence**, **Network Science** and **Scientific Computing**.

+🔭 I’m currently working on a research project in Natural Language Processing applied to detection of stress.

+🌱 Meanwhile I'm studying Network and Complexity Science and interested in alternatives to Gradient Descent on Artificial Intelligence models.

+😄 Pronouns: He/Him

 <!--
 **csamuelsm/csamuelsm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.